-- create a board of directors with staggered terms; - permit only our board of directors or the chairman on our board of directors to call special meetings of stockholders; - establish advance notice requirements for submitting nominations for election to the board of directors and for proposing matters that can be acted upon by stockholders at a meeting; - do not permit cumulative voting in the election of directors; - prohibit stockholder action by written consent; - authorize the issuance of "blank check" preferred stock, which is preferred stock with voting or other rights or preferences that could impede a takeover attempt and that our board of directors can create and issue without prior stockholder approval; and - require the approval by holders of at least 66 2/3% of our outstanding common stock to amend any of these provisions in our certificate of incorporation or bylaws.
+- create a board of directors with staggered terms; - permit only our board of directors or the chairman on our board of directors to call special meetings of stockholders; - establish advance notice requirements for submitting nominations for election to the board of directors and for proposing matters that can be acted upon by stockholders at a meeting; - prohibit stockholder action by written consent; - authorize the issuance of "blank check" preferred stock, which is preferred stock with voting or other rights or preferences that could impede a takeover attempt and that our board of directors can create and issue without prior stockholder approval; and - require the approval by holders of at least 66 2/3% of our outstanding common stock to amend any of these provisions in our certificate of incorporation or bylaws.

-If the underwriters exercise their over-allotment option in full, we intend to use the additional \$ million in net proceeds to prepay an additional portion of the loans under our senior bank facilities.
+If the underwriters exercise their over-allotment option in full, we intend to use the additional \$67.7 million in net proceeds to prepay an additional portion of the loans under our senior bank facilities.